-- 1. Place on a firm, level surface. - 2.
+- 1. Place your motorcycle on a firm, level surface. - 2.
 Support your motorcycle securely and raise the rear wheel off the ground using a maintenance stand or a hoist. - 3.
-Loosen the rear axle nut, lock nuts and turn the adjusting nuts so the rear wheel can be moved all the way forward for maximum drive chain slack. - Remove the drive chain from the rear wheel sprocket by pushing the rear wheel forward. - 5.
+Loosen the rear axle nut, lock nuts and turn the adjusting nuts so the rear wheel can be moved all the way forward for maximum drive chain slack. - 4.
+Remove the drive chain from the driven sprocket by pushing the rear wheel forward. - 5.
 Remove the rear axle nut and washer.

 - Remove the rear axle shaft, washer, brake caliper bracket, rear wheel and side collars. - Support the brake caliper assembly so that it doesn't hang from the brake hose.
-Do not twist the brake hose. - Avoid getting grease, oil, or dirt on the disc to pad surfaces. - ➤ Do not push the brake pedal while the wheel is removed.
+Do not twist the brake hose. - Avoid getting grease, oil, or dirt on the disc or pad surfaces. - ▶ Do not push the brake pedal while the wheel is removed.